Moesif/moesifdjango/README.md

 update_subscriptions = middleware.update_subscriptions_batch([subscriptionA, subscriptionB])
 ```

+The `metadata` field can store any subscription-related information.
+Moesif only requires the the following fields:

+- `subscription_id`
+- `company_id`
+- `status`

+This method is a convenient helper that calls the Moesif API library.

+For more information, see [Moesif Python API reference](https://www.moesif.com/docs/api?python#update-subscriptions-in-batch).

-## Tested versions
+## Tested Python and Django Versions

-Moesif has validated moesifdjango against the following combinations.
+Moesif has validated this middleware against the following combinations of Python and Django versions:

 | Python        | Django     |
 | ------------  | -------    |